Your life just changed — shouldn’t your plans for your family change, too?

 Whether you’re remarrying, your child’s graduating from college or some other big event arises, your life circumstances are bound to shift — and all these moments call for a second — or first — look at your estate plan.

 FOR MANY PEOPLE, IT’S STANDARD OPERATING PRACTICE to revisit their estate plans — including their wills, powers of attorney and in many cases one or more trusts — either annually or once every several years.
 Having crossed that chore off their to-do lists, they forget about it until there’s a death in the family that forces them to take another look.

-“You should approach asset protection, and wealth management in general, with the same discipline or regularity as you would for your physical health,” says Iran Harvell, wealth strategist at Bank of America.
+“You should approach asset protection, and wealth management in general, with the same discipline or regularity as you would for your physical health,” says Katie Carlson, Head of Wealth Strategy at Bank of America.
 “There are infinite reasons to revisit a plan.
 It’s not something that needs to be held off for year’s end or tax season.
 Anything that potentially triggers a transfer of wealth should also trigger a conversation with your advisor.”